confidential-containers/guest-components/src/kbc_modules/offline_sev_kbc/README.md

 ## Usage

 This KBC has no adjustable parameters.
 The KBC will not function without the EFI Secret module.
+The EFI Secret module is supported by the 5.19 or newer kernel.
 The module should be available but not loaded before KBC is invoked.
 The KBC will not be able to unload the module if /proc has not been mounted.

 To run: